Parador de Toledo

 The best way to get to know the city is simply to wander through the narrow streets of the old town armed with a map and stumble upon Toledo’s collection of historic buildings, walls, bridges and fortifications.
 Toledo is heavily associated with the life and work of the panter El Greco who produced many of his finest works in the city and figured prominently in the Golden Age of Spanish arts.
 As the nickname bestowed upon him may suggest, ‘El Greco’, was actually born in Greece, however from 1577 until his death he lived and worked in Toledo.
 The city’s Museo del Greco houses has an impressive collection and is well worth a visit for art aficionados.

-The Parador de Toledo will be closed between 15th June and 31st August 2017 for refurbishment.
+The Parador de Toledo was closed between 15th June and 31st August 2017 for refurbishment.

-As a consequence, the pool will be closed before the Parador closes in June, it is unlikely to reopen for the short remainder of the outdoor pool season after the Parador reopens at the end of August.
+As a consequence, the pool is unlikely to reopen for the short remainder of the outdoor pool season and some light refurbishment work may carry on into September.

 Restaurant meal times & typical dishes